 The first step is to stay hydrated.
 Keep a bottle of water with you wherever you go and drink at least one glass before each meal.

 Finally, be more mindful about when, how, and what you eat.
-Instead of snacking mindlessly throughout the day, plan your eating times and eat three meals a day.
+Instead of snacking mindlessly throughout the day, plan your eating times and eat at least three meals a day.
 Savor each meal, and listen for signs of fullness.

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.